 Nothing beats summertime!
 Slower days, time with loved ones, and new adventures await.
 But while sunshine and school-free days are unlocked with that final dismissal bell, teachers are ever-familiar with the realities of what awaits on the other side: students will return to school in the fall having forgotten critical skills from the grade before.
+Avoid the summer slide with these easy strategies.

 What is the summer slide?